Ask us about $1,000 Off Invisalign Now through the end of the year!

 Background media

 Bone grafting is a highly successful procedure in most cases.
 It is also a preferable alternative to having missing teeth, diseased teeth, or tooth deformities.
-Bone grafting can increase the height or width of the jawbone and fill in voids and defects in the bone.

 There are two basic ways in which bone grafting can positively impact the health and stability of the teeth: